- Takedown and reclosure policy

 Prints from microfilm: images will normally be printed onto A3 size paper and may be larger or smaller than the original documents.

-Photographs or transparencies: these can be supplied in specified dimensions, which will normally be required if a copy is for publication.
-Orders for photographs, transparencies or images for publication or any other form of commercial exploitation, including website use, must be placed with The National Archives' image library.
+Photographs: orders for transparencies or images for publication or any other form of commercial exploitation, including website use, must be placed with The National Archives' image library.

-Customers will be deemed to have accepted the terms and conditions by requesting an estimate, placing an order, or by accepting copies by any means.
+Customers will be deemed to have accepted the terms and conditions by requesting a page check, placing an order, or by accepting copies by any means.
 Placing an order will be deemed to be an agreement that production shall begin on receipt.
 Once production has begun, the right to cancel the contract will cease.
 Monies paid are non-refundable.

 Claims for missing or incorrect copies